c0pperdragon/A-VideoBoard/README.md

 * THS7316:          video output amplifier)
 * R1-R19:           three 5-bit ADCs made from transistors)

-and various supporting passive components, mainly decoupling and pull-ups.
+and various supporting passive components, mainly decoupling, filtering and pull-ups.

-I has the following connectors:
+It has the following connectors:
 * GPIO1  20-pin header that directly connects to FPGA pins
 * GPIO2  10-pin header with two pins providing GND and +3.3V, the remaining 8 connect to the FPGA.
 * JTAG   10-pin header for programming the FPGA (via an USB-Blaster or compatible device)